-- More guidance from Australian regulators, such as ASIC, the ACCC and APRA, directed to companies and directors concerning climate risks, such that climate risks are more likely to be understood as reasonably foreseeable and requiring action. - increased guidance from voluntary disclosure frameworks such as the TCFD and TNFD, that provide an indicative standard of conduct. - growing pressure from shareholders, activists and other stakeholders for companies to take action on climate and the exposure of businesses to climate risks, including by way of shareholder requisitions for companies to adopt climate transition action plans and scenario analysis or requisitions for companies to divest from, adapt or invest in particular assets. - the likely adoption of mandatory disclosure frameworks, namely standard 'S2' developed by the ISSB - as being considered as a basis for legislative change in the UK and Australia.43
+- More guidance from Australian regulators, such as ASIC, the ACCC and APRA, directed to companies and directors concerning climate risks, such that climate risks are more likely to be understood as reasonably foreseeable and requiring action. - increased guidance from voluntary disclosure frameworks such as the TCFD and TNFD, that provide an indicative standard of conduct.

+- growing pressure from shareholders, activists and other stakeholders for companies to take action on climate and the exposure of businesses to climate risks, including by way of shareholder requisitions for companies to adopt climate transition action plans and scenario analysis or requisitions for companies to divest from, adapt or invest in particular assets. - the likely adoption of mandatory disclosure frameworks, namely standard 'S2' developed by the ISSB - as being considered as a basis for legislative change in the UK and Australia.43

-For further information regarding the movement towards clearer guidance on physical and transitional climate risks, see the section of this resource titled "Financial Reports: TCFD".
+For further information regarding the movement towards clearer guidance on physical and transitional climate risks, see section [2.1.1] of this resource under the heading "Taskforce on Nature-related Financial Disclosures".
 See also AICD Guidance and Pollination Group's opinion on nature-related risk.